mm21/trilium-alchemy/doc/reference/fs-spec.md

 (fs-spec)=
 # Filesystem note specification (in progress)

-This describes a specification for a Trilium note tree captured by a filesystem.
-See {ref}`filesystem-notes` for a tutorial-style discussion of this concept.
+This document describes a specification for representing a Trilium note tree using a filesystem.
+See {ref}`filesystem-notes` for API access to this interface.

 In general, this specification is similar to Trilium's .zip export format.
-However there are key differences, as this specification is designed to be manually maintainable.
-It's human-friendly rather than machine-friendly, and a little more work is required to parse this format as a result.
+However there are key differences as this is designed to be manually maintainable.
+It's intended to be human-friendly rather than machine-friendly, and more work is required to parse it as a result.

-## Reserved folder and file names
+## Intro

+### Motivation

+Trilium is fundamentally more powerful than a filesystem for categorizing information.
+Nonetheless, it can be valuable to maintain core sources of truth in a traditional filesystem format.
+Trilium is then viewed as an engine to "hydrate" this information, providing a UI for it and managing metadata.

+In particular, this system should provide first-class support for Markdown notes by utilizing YAML frontmatter to contain Trilium's metadata.

+### Existing solutions

+% TODO

+## Constraints

+Some simplifying assumptions are made for filesystem representation.

+If a given subtree fails to meet these requirements, attempting to synchronize it with a filesystem will fail with an error prior to changing any state.

+### Trilium subtree

+- Child note titles must be unique
+    - An enhancement may be developed in the future to accommodate duplicate titles
+- Label `#originalFilename` must be unique for child notes

+### Filesystem subtree

-Folder and file names beginning with `!` are reserved for system use.
+- Folder and file names beginning with `!` are reserved for system use

 ## Sync context

-The **sync context** is comprised of a number of **sync mappings** along with a **sync state**.
+The **sync context** is comprised of a number of **sync mappings** from one **sync endpoint** to another.
 It has a root folder, **sync root**, on the filesystem.

 ### Sync endpoints